verdaux/BookNotes/Phrases/Impressors 22.md

 - [ ] You may also call me 'the voice of the generation'.
 Many thanks.
 - [ ] Why does every app think they can pause my music?
 You are nothing and no one.
 - [ ] Who knew Ricky had that in him?
 Not me.
+- [ ] If I sent you food right now What would you pick?